D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Related Work

 \section{Related Work}

 Botnets have been around for a long time and there have been even surveys classifying them \cite{silva2013botnets, bailey2009survey}.
 While early botnets used IRC, later botnets focused on P2P C\&C channels for resiliency \cite{grizzard2007peer}.
-Various other network infrastructures such as Tor \cite{casenove2014botnet} and Skype \cite{nappa2010take} have also been used for botnet communication and this list can be populated with even more.
-Our proposed LNBot and D-LNBot falls under covert botnets which became popular much later.
+Our proposed LNBot and D-LNBot fall under covert botnets which became popular much later.
 As an example, Nagaraja et al. proposed Stegobot, a covert botnet using social media networks as a command and control channel \cite{nagaraja2011stegobot}.
 Pantic et al. proposed a covert botnet command and control using Twitter \cite{pantic2015covert}.
 Tsiatsikas et al. proposed SDP-based covert channel for botnet communication \cite{tsiatsikas2015hidden}.
 Calhoun et al. presented a MAC layer covert channel based on WiFi \cite{calhoun2012802}.
 A recent work by Wu et al. \cite{wu2021simple} presents a mobile covert botnet network.
-Another covert botnet design based on social networks was recently proposed by Wang et al. \cite{wang2020deepc2}.
-Tian et al. proposed DLChain \cite{tian2019dlchain}, a covert channel utilizing the Bitcoin network.
+Another covert botnet design based on social networks was recently proposed by Wang et al. \cite{wang2022deepc2}.
+Tian et al. proposed DLchain \cite{tian2020dlchain}, a covert channel utilizing the Bitcoin network.